Sexual Health Clinic

 We’re conducting a study to inform the creation of an electronic partner notification (ePN) system for the Massachusetts Department of Public Health. ePN allows individuals diagnosed with a sexually transmitted infection (STI) to anonymously and privately notify their sexual partners, linking them to care while maintaining confidentiality.

-What Does this Study Involved?
+What Does This Study Involve?

 - Complete an anonymous survey about your preferences for ePN.